The Best Guide To Monte Alban, Mexico

 The Museo Nacional de Antropologia

-The museum is a good starting point for your visit if you would like information about the history of Monte Alban.
-It has a small collection of artifacts from the site including pottery, relics, small sculptures, and a few carved stone danzantes (from the Los Danzantes building).
+The museum (Museo de Sitio Monte Alban) is a good starting point for your visit if you want information about Monte Alban’s history.
+It has a small collection of artifacts from the site, including pottery, relics, small sculptures, and a few carved stone danzantes (from the Los Danzantes building).

 You will also find a bookstore, a café with a terrace from where you can enjoy incredible views of the site and the surrounding valley, and guides you can hire for your visit.